-For James Martin’s easy cheese and bacon quiche, choose between homemade pastry or a quick shop-bought version.
+For James Martin’s easy quiche Lorraine, choose between making your own proper homemade pastry or a taking the shortcut with a quick shop-bought version.

 To make the pastry, sift the flour together with a pinch of salt in a large bowl.
 Rub in the butter until you have a soft breadcrumb texture.
 Add enough cold water to make the crumb mixture come together to form a firm dough, and then rest it in the fridge for 30 minutes.

-Roll out the pastry on a light floured surface and line a 22cm/8½inch well-buttered flan dish.
+Roll out the pastry on a light floured surface and line a 22cm/8½in well-buttered flan dish.
 Don't cut off the edges of the pastry yet.
 Chill again.

 Remove the pastry case from the fridge and line the base of the pastry with baking parchment and then fill it with baking beans.
 Place on a baking tray and bake blind for 20 minutes.
 Remove the beans and parchment and return to the oven for another five minutes to cook the base